johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 authenticated to avoid having the contents of this communication become an attack vector for an adversary.

+## Multi-Signer State Transitions

+For the multi-signer process semantics to be fulfilled, a new state transition in a multi-signer process is only possible when all signing DNS Providers (or their MSAs) have reached the same state.

+I.e. regardless of whether each MSA traverse the finite state machine separately, or only the Leader does, and the Followers report back when they have suceeded in executing the associated Actions (as described in {{?I-D.draft-ietf-dnsop-dnssec-automation}}, they must not be further apart than one transition.

 # Responsibilities of an MSA

+Each MSA has certain responsibilites, depending on supported transports and synchronization methods.

+## Enabling Remote MSAs to Locate This MSA

-For a group of MSAs to be able to communicate securely and synchronize data for a zone, each MSA must:
+For a group of MSAs to be able to communicate securely and synchronize data for a zone, each MSA must ensure that:

-* Publish the DNS records needed for secure communication with other
+* The DNS records needed for secure communication with other MSAs are published:
-  MSAs:
   * URI, SVCB and KEY records required for DNS-based communication secured by SIG(0).
   * URI, SVCB and TLSA records required for API-based communication